Labour Leave

-Labour Leave is a Eurosceptic campaign group in the United Kingdom.
-The group is not officially affiliated with the Labour Party, and, contrary to the Party's position, campaigned for the United Kingdom to vote to withdraw from the European Union, in the June 2016 EU Referendum.
+Labour Leave was a Eurosceptic campaign group in the United Kingdom.
+The group was not officially affiliated with the Labour Party, and, contrary to the Party's position, campaigned for the United Kingdom to vote to withdraw from the European Union, in the June 2016 EU referendum.
 The group was led by eurosceptic Labour MPs: Graham Stringer, Kelvin Hopkins, and Roger Godsiff.

 Kate Hoey was another co chair in the group, until she reportedly resigned in February 2016.
 Labour MP Gisela Stuart did not participate in the group, instead chairing the official leave campaign, Vote Leave.

 John Mills officially resigned as chairman of Labour Leave, in July 2018.
-The supporters page of the website, in January 2019, listed only Brendan Chilton (chair) and MPs, Kate Hoey and Frank Field (on 30 August 2018, Field had resigned the Labour whip).
+The supporters page of the website, in January 2019, listed only Brendan Chilton (chair) and MPs, Kate Hoey and Frank Field (on 30 August 2018, Field resigned the Labour whip).
 Chilton is also the general secretary, and the only director of Labour Leave Limited.